 SD: I’ll be keeping to my signature healthy, glowy look, but perhaps I’ll go for a statement lip on one or two days—it depends on the outfit and how I feel that morning.

-B: What nail colour will you be wearing during the week?
+B: What nail color will you be wearing during the week?

 SD: I’ll either go completely natural with no polish at all, or wear The Nail Lab's Harper ($50 in a set of 3).
-It's my favourite natural shade.
+It's my favorite natural shade.

 B: Which items do you always have in your handbag during fashion week, no matter what?

 SD: BareMinerals Complete Coverage Serum Concealer ($30), Elizabeth Arden Eight Hour Cream ($28), a fragrance (Le Labo Thé Noir 29 or Jo Malone Whisky & Cedarwood, $98), whatever lipstick I’m wearing that day, and almonds.
 (Cliché as it sounds, you really need snacks on hand as your schedule may not always allow for a lunch break.)